sebaur/ULB_CherenkovLab/README.md

 \end{additional}
 }
 ```
-- The two files `vademecum.tex` and `fullInstructions.tex` then produce the two versios of the document.
+- Use `\documentclass[full]{labInstructions}` for the general document style.
+If the option `full` is included, the additional material is included in the pdf.
 - Usage of the `Makefile` is encouraged, in case of future changes of this structure.